Text entry interface: Graphics tablet

 A graphics tablet or digitizer is a computer input device that enables a user to hand-draw images, animations and graphics, similar to the way a person draws images with a pencil and paper, typically using a stylus.
 These tablets may also be used to capture data or handwritten signatures.
-It can also be used to trace an image from a piece of paper which is taped or otherwise secured to the surface.
-Capturing data in this way, by tracing or entering the corners of linear poly-lines or shapes, is called digitizing.
+It can also be used to trace an image from a piece of paper that is taped or otherwise secured to the surface.
+Capturing data in this way, by tracing or entering the corners of linear polylines or shapes, is called digitizing.
 The image is displayed on the computer monitor, although some graphics tablets also have a screen.

 Some tablets are intended as a replacement for the mouse as the primary pointing and navigation device.

-Graphics tablets can be use with handwriting recognition software to input text, using the graphics tablet to write on the handwriting recognition detects the letters and converts it to digital information.
+Graphics tablets can be used with handwriting recognition software to input text, using the graphics tablet to write on and the handwriting recognition software detects the letters and converts them to digital information.